mattrondel/mtg/Magda_Community_CEDH_Mega_Primer.md

 If you have to tutor for Battered Golem it will enter untapped (just like Grinding Station).
 So it can immediately be tapped to trigger Magda, Brazen Outlaw to generate a Treasure to untap them again and continue the chain regardless of if the Treasure enters tapped or not.
 If Battered Golem is on field it should be untapped but if for some reason it is not you can tap any dwarf in any manner to generate a Treasure and allow you to tap Battered Golem to begin a loop.

-    Tap Battered Golem to crew Vehicle or activate Dwarven Bloodboiler and to generate a Treasure via Magda, Brazen Outlaw's trigger which will enter tapped due to the STAX effect untapping Battered Golem allowing you to tap them again to generate another treasure...untapping them.
+1. Tap Battered Golem to crew Vehicle or activate Dwarven Bloodboiler and to generate a Treasure via Magda, Brazen Outlaw's trigger which will enter tapped due to the STAX effect untapping Battered Golem allowing you to tap them again to generate another treasure...untapping them.
-    Make infinite tapped Treasure by continuing the loop in step 1.
+2. Make infinite tapped Treasure by continuing the loop in step 1.
 Tutor for Spine of Ish Sah to destroy the STAX forcing artifacts to enter tapped or continue to step 3 and onwards to make infinite tapped treasures without removing the piece stopping you.
-    Tutor out Clock of Omens along with one of the following Cursed Mirror// Mirror of the Forebears//Sculpting Steel.
+3. Tutor out Clock of Omens along with one of the following Cursed Mirror// Mirror of the Forebears//Sculpting Steel.
 Have Cursed Mirror or Sculpting Steel enter as a copy of Battered Golem or activate Mirror of the Forebears to have it become a copy of Battered Golem untapping the original Battered Golem and the new copy.
-    Use Clock of Omen's Ability tapping both Battered Golem targeting a tapped Treasure triggering Magda, Brazen Outlaw twice making two more tapped Treasure and untapping both Battered Golem.
+4. Use Clock of Omen's Ability tapping both Battered Golem targeting a tapped Treasure triggering Magda, Brazen Outlaw twice making two more tapped Treasure and untapping both Battered Golem.
-    Repeat step 5 until you have infinite untapped treasure and win the game.
+5.Repeat step 5 until you have infinite untapped treasure and win the game.

 If an opponent is attempting to use Dauntless Dismantler and you already have infinite treasures you can simply tutor out any artifact to reset the normal loop used with Battered Golem in response to the ability and then win over the top as long as you hold priority any time their ability is reached on the stack.

 If you want to tech specifically for this situation you can also run Amulet of Vigor in your deck, however its up to personal preference and my opinion is that it's not necessary.

-Artifacts Cannot Be Activated (Karn, Ouphe, Null Rod effects)
+**Artifacts Cannot Be Activated (Karn, Ouphe, Null Rod effects)**

 Effects like Collector Ouphe and Null Rod are a lot harder to navigate due to our deck primarily getting it's ability to tap creatures through vehicles.
 Unfortunately CREW is an activated ability of an artifact and so is the ability on Clock of Omens